 - Margin fraction - account equity in reference (weighted) / account debt in reference

-- Mark price – a market price used to calculate the balance in the reference currency (currently USDC - the USD Coin), calculated using an index of prices from liquid exchanges.
+- Mark price – a market price used to calculate the balance in the reference currency (currently USDC), calculated using an index of prices from liquid exchanges.
 Mark price is updated every 5 seconds.

 - Max leverage – the maximum multiplier on weighted account equity that can be borrowed in another asset

 We note that the glossary above may differ from the definitions contained in the Leverage Trading Terms of Service due to the simplified nature of the glossary.
 In the event of any discrepancies, please rely on the definitions contained in the Leverage Trading Terms of Service.

 Leveraged trading involves borrowing money against account equity that you hold and using the borrowed money to trade.
 Using leveraged trading allows traders to trade beyond their account balance to go long or short on an asset while also creating the risk that the customer may be liquidated if their position moves against them.

 When you collateralize account equity and borrow funds against it, you can use borrowed funds for trading on VALR.

 Example: Let's consider the price of bitcoin is USDC 20,000, and USDCZAR is trading at ZAR 20 to USDC 1.
 Let’s say that your VALR account looks like this: